-To confirm your booking with LIV STUDENT, you will be asked to agree to an AST provided by “StuRents” and you will pay: LIV STUDENT Sheffield: £200.00.
+To confirm your booking with LIV STUDENT, you will be asked to agree to an AST provided by “StuRents” and you will pay on or before Friday 7th August 2020: LIV STUDENT Sheffield: £200.00.
 The £200.00 is converted to your refundable deposit after your AST has been countersigned by LIV STUDENT, and this is protected with “MyDeposits” (an independent Government-approved tenancy deposit protection scheme).
 LIV STUDENT Dublin: €250.00, €50 of which is a non-refundable administration fee.
 On the commencement of your tenancy and receipt of cleared funds for your first rent instalment, your booking fee of €200.00 converts to a refundable deposit.
 Your deposit will be refunded to you at the end of your tenancy if there are no outstanding arrears and no damage to your room and/or communal areas.

 Our payment system charges a flat payment processing fee of £1.50 to all tenants when the tenant pays booking fees, deposits or non-automated rent instalments via our online portal provider (StuRents) .
 For payments where the Payment Service Provider is outside of the EEA our online portal provider (StuRents) will continue to charge a card fee (up to 2%) on top of the £1.50 payment processing fee.

 Please note that for the Guarantor signature, a non-refundable £/€1.00 fee is taken to verify the signatory as the payee.

 Signing an AST and making a payment of the booking fee ensures your selected room type is held for you.
 Once your tenancy is signed by all parties – Tenant, Guarantor (if applicable) and LIV STUDENT – your booking will be confirmed.